LearnOnDemandSystems/docs/guides/idl/idlv3.md

 users can shut down or start up virtual machines (VMs) using the lab interface.

-### Access IDL Edit Modes
+### Access IDL (legacy) Edit Modes

-You are now ready to add lab exercises and lab tasks directly into the IDL user interface.
+You are now ready to add lab exercises and lab tasks directly into the IDL (legacy) user interface.
 As mentioned earlier, to add or edit content, lab content must be enabled for the lab profile (the Has Content check box must be checked).

-#### Check Out IDL Manual
+#### Check Out IDL (legacy) Manual

-Once lab content is enabled, you must the check out the IDL manual.
+Once lab content is enabled, you must the check out the IDL (legacy) manual.
-Checking out the IDL manual ensures that only one person at a time can make changes to the content.
+Checking out the IDL (legacy) manual ensures that only one person at a time can make changes to the content.

-To check out the IDL manual, navigate to the lab profile page, and then click **Check Out**.
+To check out the IDL (legacy) manual, navigate to the lab profile page, and then click **Check Out**.

 ![](media/image41.png)